ZIP Extractor Help

 Google Drive limits how frequently a single file can be downloaded across all users.
 Popular shared files are more likely to hit the quota, which is applied per file rather than per user account.

-Cellular data warning
+Cellular data warning Top

 You may be on a cellular data connection.
 Opening a ZIP file downloads the entire file to your browser before extraction can begin.
 On a limited data plan, that could use a noticeable chunk of your data allowance.